Goldsmiths' PhD by Publication is designed for academics with an existing portfolio of published work addressing a

-The PhD by Publication is not offered as an alternative to the traditional PhD programme of study, but as an option for staff who may have entered higher education mid-career or who are in more practice-based professions and have a body of work not more than 10 years old that can be submitted as part of a doctoral-level thesis.
+The PhD by Publication is not offered as an alternative to the traditional PhD programme of study, but as an option for academics who may have entered higher education mid-career or who are in more practice-based professions and have a body of work not more than 10 years old that can be submitted as part of a doctoral-level thesis.